22940dev/port-jarvis/content/notes/bernie-sanders-bern-app-data/index.md

 {{< image src="images/webinar-qa-2.png" width="400" alt="Q&A 2" />}}

 Defenders of the BERN app have pointed out that the information used is already available from public voter rolls maintained independently by each state.
 This is true.
-But these public records have never been tied to a campaign's internal voter files through a tool that’s wide open to the entire internet, with incentives to add valuable data that benefits one candidate.
+But these public records have never been tied to a campaign's internal voter files through a tool that's wide open to the entire internet, with incentives to add valuable data that benefits one candidate.

 There were even unverified claims that [BERN was leaking voter ID numbers](https://info.idagent.com/blog/bern-app-exposes-150m-voter-records), which are the same as one's driver's license ID numbers in some states, through JSON responses in the first few days after its release.
 There don't be appear to be strict rate limits on calls to the API either, potentially inviting malicious actors from around the world  — wink wink  — to scrape personal data on tens of millions of Americans en masse.